 Plan C: (three years)

-Distance Education (Child and Family Wellbeing concentration only): (three years)
+Distance Education (Child and Family Wellbeing specialization only): (three years)

 The field education sequence has an integral role in the MSW curriculum.
 The experience offers an opportunity for students to integrate and apply theoretical knowledge and social work practice and intervention skills in a community agency setting under the supervision of a qualified field instructor.
 A variety of agencies within the surrounding counties are utilized, reflecting the diverse settings in which social workers are employed.
 University field faculty select the most appropriate field placement site for students.

 Each student has two field placements and concurrent enrollment in practice courses during the course of study.
 Each placement involves 500 hours of internship in a community agency setting and attendance and participation in an integrated field seminar that meets weekly on campus.
 The field education sequence encompasses a total of 1000 hours, for which 12 units of academic credit are given.
-The academic year schedule begins in September and continues through mid-May.
-Fieldwork includes attendance in a field seminar as well as internship in the community.
+The academic year schedule begins at the end of August and continues through mid-May.
+Field education includes attendance in a field seminar as well as internship in the community.
 Students complete 16 hours per week.
 This must include either two 8-hour weekdays or one 8-hour weekday and two 4-hour weekday blocks.
 No weekend placements are available.
-Students admitted to the Advanced Standing program complete one fieldwork placement for a total of 660 hours that begins in June and continues through mid-May.
+Students admitted to the Advanced Standing program complete one field education placement for a total of 660 hours that begins in June and continues through mid-May.

 Students who are employed in social service agencies may request that their agency be evaluated as a site for the second year field internship only.
 The agency must be able to meet all criteria established by the School of Social Work to ensure the educational focus of field education and provide a significantly different experience than the student's current job duties.
 Evaluation of field placement sites and approval to utilize an agency of employment as a field site will be completed by the field faculty.